Tour de Arts set Oct. 19-20

 Cyber Art 509 coordinates the event, which also includes a plein air painting competition.

 An artist reception and awards presentation is 6 to 8 p.m.
-Oct.
-19 at Col Solare Winery, 50207 Antinori Road, Benton City.
-Artwork from the competition will be displayed at the winery from Oct.
-18-21 and available for sale.
+Friday at Col Solare Winery, 50207 Antinori Road, Benton City.
+Artwork from the competition will be displayed at the winery from Thursday to Sunday and available for sale.

 Cyber Art 509 is a nonprofit group with more than 60 artist members who aim to promote local art.